nisan-cb/services-appointment-app/README.md

 # services-appointment-app

-Generic wep platform to manage appointments to services with MERN stack
+Generic web platform to manage appointments to services with MERN stack

 Try it out : https://services-appointment-app.herokuapp.com/